NIGHTST4RS/fork_of_malarne_cogs/README.md

 Updated version of https://github.com/NekoTony/Neko-Cogs account cog Malarne couldn't find that person's discord tag, so couldn't ask him before uploading, but Malarne discord's DMs are open.

-# Boobs

-Updated version of https://github.com/Canule/Mash-Cogs oboobs cog Uploaded with authorization of original author, you can also find that cog on his v3 branch (may not be fully updated)

 # League

 A cog to display information about League of Legends, like your ranking, masteries, ranking of your current game, and history (may be slow, need to be modified)